ironhack-datalabs/datamad0819/module-1/pandas-project/your-code/README.md

 * output folder contains clean.csv with the result

 ## Steps
-* Import the csv file and analyze ir
+* Import the csv file and analyze it
 * Cleaning null values
 * Cleaning columns
     * Cleaning "fatal"